 - Loss of consortium.

 In addition, in exceptional cases, the victim may receive punitive damages.
-However, unlike the other damages, which compensate the victim for their losses, punitive damages punish the defendant for their egregious actions and to deter others from committing these acts.
-Yet, for the court to award these damages, the victim’s lawyer needs to prove that the defendant intentionally disregarded their safety or rights.
+However, unlike the other damages, which compensate the victim for their losses, punitive damages punish the defendant for their egregious actions and are meant to deter others from committing similar acts.
+For the court to award these damages, the victim’s lawyer needs to prove that the defendant intentionally disregarded their safety or rights.

-5. How Much Is a Wisconsin Car Accident Case Worth?
+How Much Is My Wisconsin Car Accident Case Worth?

 Unfortunately, no attorney will be able to tell you exactly how much your case is worth immediately following a car accident.
 This is because there are just too many elements that can impact the value of your claim and, ultimately, how much money you can receive.